Social robot: Examples

 Other notable examples of social robots include ASIMO by Honda, Jibo, Moxi, and Kaspar, designed by University of Hertfordshire to help children with autism learn responses from the robot through games and interactive play.
 Anki's robots Cozmo and Vector also fell into the category of social robots, but all were shut down between 2018 and 2019.

 Social robots do not necessarily have to be humanoid.
-The most famous example of a non-humanoid social robot is Paro the seal.
+Large language models (LLMs) have begun to be included in discussions of social agents, since they are increasingly embedded within or drive conversational interfaces in robot platforms.
+Their outputs also elicit social and symbolic interpretations similar to those triggered by humanoids like Sophia and Ai-Da.
+ChatGPT, a widely used large language model developed by OpenAI, generated a certificate of distinction addressed to a Lebanese engineer Mazen Kalassina, unprompted, during a user interaction.
+The certificate featured formal language, a gold seal, and a signature placeholder, garnering coverage on media and technology news platforms.
+Other examples of a non-humanoid social robot is Paro the seal.